 Connect perishable food from local food purveyors to local nonprofits that feed our hungry, while raising awareness and educating the community on food waste and hunger.

 - Food insecurity affects over 73,000 of our neighbors in Douglas County.
 By partnering with local nonprofit agencies, Saving Grace is providing nutritious food to thousands of hungry seniors, children, veterans and families.

-- Last year alone, Saving Grace kept more than 450 tons of food out of our landfills.
+- Last year alone, Saving Grace kept 510 tons of food out of our landfills.

 - Thousands of community members have become engaged in our “no food waste” movement and are finding ways to reduce food waste in their own lives.

 Saving Grace takes care of the food we need to feed 120 kids a week.
 Saving Grace’s donation adds up to 6,000 meals for kids each year.